TABLE OF CONTENTS

 Get Your PH Right

 Even if you correctly mix your nutrients, your crop is doomed if your soil’s pH is off.
-Cannabis plants typically thrive with a soil pH between 6.0–6.5.
-Anything higher or lower and roots will struggle to absorb key nutrients, which is called nutrient lockout.
+Cannabis plants do best with a soil pH between 6.0–6.5.
+Anything higher or lower and their roots will suffer and have a hard time absorbing key nutrients which is called nutrient lockout.

 Nutrients for Cannabis Plants

 Another very common marijuana deficiency comes in the form of nutrient burn.
 Beginners and expert marijuana growers alike face this problem, as overfeeding is all too easy to do.
 When it comes to nutrients, the key is to take it easy and according to the recommended dosages.

 If the edges of your leaves look burnt, they probably are.
 The burning shows at the tip of the leaves, so hold off on feeding nutrients for a week or two.
 This will allow the plant to flush out the high quantity of nutes.

 Nitrogen is a mobile macronutrient.
 Photsynthesis and plant proteins are both impacted greatly from Nitrogen.
 Nitrogen deficiency in cannabis plants shows itself in yellowing leaves, old leaves falling off, and subsequently, decreased yields of your marijuana plants.

 - Most organic fertilizers contain adequate nitrogen